TypeOracle/TypeOracle/README.md

 result/:

-adobe_type.pdf: Figure 8(a)
+adobe_type.pdf: Figure 7(a)

-#### foxit reader (Figure 9(a))
+#### foxit reader (Figure 7(b))

-We use the type information of Adobe Document, random type of all (documented+undocumented) binding calls, Adobe's type information of TypeOracle and Foxit's type information of TypeOracle to fuzz Foxit and record coverage information using DynamoRIO
+We use the type information of shallow feature(error message and path length), Adobe Document, random type of all (documented+undocumented) binding calls, Adobe's type information of TypeOracle and Foxit's type information of TypeOracle to fuzz Foxit and record coverage information using DynamoRIO

 data/: